EvanWheeler99/encryptDecrypt/README.txt

 ***The name of the file that the program writes the plaintext to is specified on line #20 By default it will write to "palintext.txt" however this can be changed by modifying the string on line #20***

-The problem is solved in full with parts a, b, and c being contained in "modifyFile.py" and part d being done in "encryptFile.py"

-There are no known bugs to the program.

 If a cyphertext is supplied to modifyFile.py that does not contain "FOXHOUND" or is encrypted with a password that is not in the form